 Table Top Exercise

-One method of exercising plans in which participants review and discuss the actions they would take without actually performing the actions.
-Technique for rehearsing emergency teams in which participants review and discuss the actions they would take according to their plans, but do not perform any of these actions; can be conducted with a single team, or multiple teams, typically under the guidance of exercise facilitators.
+One method of exercising plans in which participants review and discuss the actions to take without actually performing the actions.
+Technique for rehearsing emergency teams in which participants review and discuss the actions to take according to their plans, but do not perform any of these actions; can be conducted with a single team, or multiple teams, typically under the guidance of exercise facilitators.
+Copies of the BCP are distributed to appropriate personnel for review.

 The Analysis, Design, Implementation and Validation stages of the BCM Lifecycle.